-OUT1:OUT4 are the output pins of the power switches.
+OUT1:OUT4 (depending on the device used) are the output pins of the power switches.
 The power channels are protected against various kinds of short-circuits and have active clamp circuitry that may be activated when switching off inductive loads.
 Many protective and diagnostic functions are available.